-Currently, the Bank does not act directly as co-defendant in any ongoing court litigation.
-Therefore, BOŚ S.A. does not expect any additional expenses resulting from the disputes run by the clients.
+Currently, BOŚ S.A. does not act directly as co-defendant in any ongoing court litigation.
+Therefore, the Group does not expect any additional expenses resulting from the disputes run by the clients.

-As at 31 December 2019, 6 clients are in court litigations, for the total engagement of the Bank amounting to PLN 113 million, i.e. 7.2% of the total engagement for exposures linked with the wind farm portfolio.
+As at 31 December 2019, 6 clients are in court litigations, for the total engagement of the BOŚ Group amounting to PLN 113 million, i.e. 7.3% of the total engagement for exposures linked with the wind farm portfolio.
 The Bank is conducting ongoing monitoring of status of the ongoing court proceedings, also remaining in touch with the Shareholders and the project Sponsors.
-Six court disputes initiated by Energa Obrót S.A. have been settled positively for the Group's clients, that is, by dismissal of the claims made by Energa Obrót S.A. two of these pronounced by the common court (1st instance) and the third - by the decision of the Court of Arbitration (pol: Sąd Arbitrażowy).
+Six court disputes initiated by Energa Obrót S.A. have been settled positively for the Group's clients, that is, by dismissal of the claims made by Energa Obrót S.A. two of these pronounced by the common court (1st instance) and the third - by the decision of the Court of Arbitration (Polish: Sąd Arbitrażowy).